 You can, but you should consider electing a limited purpose health care FSA ("LFSA" in Workterra) instead, so your spouse can remain eligible for HSA contributions.
 If you elect the general purpose health care FSA, your spouse will lose his or her eligibility to contribute to an HSA, since your general purpose health care FSA automatically covers your spouse and is considered disqualifying health coverage for HSA purposes.
-Individuals who are covered by an HDHP, including participants in the HSA Plan, may not maintain general purpose health care FSAs, but they are eligible to contribute to limited purpose health care FSAs.
-Qualifying dental and vision expenses can be paid under limited purpose health care FSAs, but general medical expenses that can be paid under general purpose health care FSAs cannot be paid under limited purpose health care FSAs.
+Individuals who are covered by an HDHP, including participants in the HSA Plan, may not maintain general purpose health care FSAs, but they are eligible to contribute to limited purpose health care FSAs, but general medical expenses that can be paid under general purpose health care FSAs cannot be paid under limited purpose health care FSAs.